threathunters-io/laurel/README.md

 We developed this tool because we were not content with feature sets and performance characteristics of existing projects and products.
 Please refer to [Performance](performance.md) for details.

+## A word about audit rules

+A good starting point for an audit ruleset is <https://github.com/Neo23x0/auditd>, but generally speaking, any ruleset will do. _LAUREL_ will currently not work properly if _End Of Event_ record are not suppressed, so rules like

+> `-a always,exclude -F msgtype=EOE`

+should be removed.

 ## Build from source…

 _LAUREL_ is written in Rust.
 To build it, a reasonably recent Rust compiler (we currently use 1.48), `cargo`, and the